 It’s good to carry a clean pair of socks you can always rely on to sleep in.
 And to be dry to wear in the hut.
 There are a lot of stream crossings on the trail, so you will often finish your day with wet socks.
 There are waterproof socks, but they are expensive.
 I’ve been trying some for a while, and they are wonderful when your shoes are wet on the inside, but it you get water inside them (if you wade through a stream that is deeper than the top of the socks for instance), then it takes a long time to dry them out.
 I think there are pros and cons on waterproof socks and I haven’t made my mind up yet.
-But I do recommend a light-weight inner pair of socks can help prevent blisters, as can socks with toes, such as those made by Ininji or Barefootinc.
+But I do recommend a light-weight inner pair of socks, as these can help prevent blisters, as can socks with toes, such as those made by Ininji or Barefootinc.
 Plus they can double as a spare set of easily dried socks.

 Gaiters keep twigs and stones out of your shoes/boots, bidi-bids and other hooked seeds off your socks and legs, protect your legs from abrasions, stop dust on country roads from making your legs and socks filthy, or mud in the bush doing likewise, as well as help keep your feet dry.
 With gaiters you can cross many a stream without water getting into your boots if you scamper across quickly enough.
 As noted above, they are popular with serious NZ trampers, but less commonly worn by people on the TA.
 But you don’t have to wear the knee-high version.
 There are the sort made for trail runners that just cover the ankles.
 They are less robust and are arguably more of a hassle to put on and take off, because they don’t pull apart, but they are light weight.